gherlein/gherlein/README.md

 to be adaptable.
 The only constant is change.
 Learners adapt.

 After that comes being a maker.
 Makers make things.
 It does not have to be software.
 It might be sewing.
 Or metalsmithing.
 Or pottery.
 Or robots.
 Or cooking.
 Or poetry.
-It's something.
+Make something.
 In my experience the best Engineers create things.
 It's a trait that goes well beyond fingers on keyboard with an open editor.